RyanHirsch/ptk-ipfs/README.md

 ## Known Issues

 DAI is terrible, and yields different results so the sizes you obtain may not be what ipfspodcasting thinks is proper.
+When this happens you'll see a "Fail" near your nodes current status in the [management console](https://ipfspodcasting.net/Manage/Node)

 Size mismatches can occur by ANY of the following: